-The BS in Computer Science and the Bioinformatics Emphasis degree programs in the Department of Computer Science are open enrollment.
+The BS in Computer Science, the Bioinformatics Emphasis and the Data Science Emphasis degree programs in the Department of Computer Science are open enrollment.
 The Animation Emphasis is limited enrollment and requires admission.
 For more information about the CS Animation Emphasis, visit cs.byu.edu/animation.

 Computer science touches virtually every area of human endeavor.
 Software is responsible for everything from the control of kitchen appliances to sophisticated climate models used in predicting future environmental change.
 Students in computer science learn to approach complex problems in business, science, and entertainment using their strong background in mathematics, algorithms, and data structures.